-- 3. Child is the subscriber's, spouse's or domestic partner's natural child, stepchild, or legally adopted child, subject to the following: - a.
+- 1. Spouse is the subscriber's spouse as recognized under state or federal law.
+This includes same sex spouses when legally married in a state that recognizes same sex marriages.
+Spouse does not include any person who is: (a) covered as a subscriber, or (b) in active service in the armed forces. - 2.
+Domestic partner is the subscriber's same-sex domestic partner under a legally registered and valid domestic partnership.
+Domestic partner does not include any person who is: (a) covered as a subscriber, or (b) in active service in the armed forces. - 3.
+Child is the subscriber's, spouse's or domestic partner's natural child, stepchild, or legally adopted child, subject to the following: - a.
 The child is under 26 years of age. - b.
-The unmarried child is 26 years of age, or older and: (i) is chiefly dependent on the subscriber, spouse or domestic partner for support and maintenance, and (ii) is incapable of self-sustaining employment due to a physical or mental condition.
+The unmarried child is 26 years of age, or older and: (i) is chiefly dependent on the subscriber, spouse or domestic partner for support and maintenance, and (iii) is incapable of self-sustaining employment due to a physical or mental condition.
 A physician must certify in writing that the child is incapable of self-sustaining employment due to a physical or mental condition.
 We must receive the certification, at no expense to us, within 60-days of the date the subscriber receives our request.
 We may request proof of continuing dependency and that a physical or mental condition still exists, but not more often than once each year after the initial certification.
 This exception will last until the child is no longer chiefly dependent on the subscriber, spouse or domestic partner for support and maintenance due to a continuing physical or mental condition.
 A child is considered chiefly dependent for support and maintenance if he or she qualifies as a dependent for federal income tax purposes.